cronologic-de/ug_ndigo6g/source/techdata.rst

 protection for these signals.

 .. danger::
-  Any voltage on the inputs above **5 V** or below **−5 V** relative to the voltage of the slot cover can result in permanent damage to the board.
+  Applying high voltage on the inputs relative to the slot cover can result in permanent damage to the board.
+See :numref:`Section %s<maxratings>` for the maximum ratings of the inputs.

 Recycling